nbalepur/BenchMarker/README.md

 ## Citation

-If you find our paper on BenchMarker useful, we would appreciate it if you cite our paper!
+If you find our paper or BenchMarker useful, we would appreciate it if you cite our paper!

 ```bibtex
 @article{balepur2026benchmarker,